ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    No. [RFC6585] defines the `429` status code and we use it just as an example of a throttled request, that could instead use even 403 or whatever status code.

-4. Why don't pass the trottling scope as a parameter?
+4. Why don't pass the throttling scope as a parameter?

-   I'm open to suggestions.
-File an issue if you think it's worth ;).
+   After a discussion on a [similar thread](https://github.com/httpwg/http-core/pull/317#issuecomment-585868767) we will probably add a new "RateLimit-Scope" header to this spec.

+   I'm open to suggestions: comment on [this issue](https://github.com/ioggstream/draft-polli-ratelimit-headers/issues/70)

 5. Why using delta-seconds instead of a UNIX Timestamp?
    Why not using subsecond precision?